-WorldDirector is a fully managed Internet cloud technology used to create globally distributed, geographically load-balanced private and public clouds or Content Delivery Networks (CDN), designed to accelerate content from enterprise (private cloud) or public cloud data centres to remote clients at the edge of the Internet.
-WorldDirector is the first ever technology of this kind, developed in 1994, and deployed since 1995.
+WorldDirector is a fully managed Internet cloud technology used to create globally distributed, geographically load-balanced private and public clouds or Content Delivery Networks (CDN), designed to accelerate content from enterprise (private cloud) public cloud data centres to remote clients at the edge of the Internet.
+WorldDirector is the first-ever technology of this kind, developed in 1994, and deployed since 1995.

-In 1994 the original aim of the WorldDirector design was to overcome the effects of a massive earthquake that would keep Silicon Valley servers out of reach for several weeks.
+In 1994, the WorldDirector design’s original aim was to overcome the effects of a massive earthquake that would keep Silicon Valley servers out of reach for several weeks.

-WorldDirector has evolved to a modular product and is offered as service (PaaS, IaaS), optionally with open source or custom applications (SaaS), and it also includes content acceleration by HTTP compression, virus, malware, worm and DDOS protection, local and global load balancing.
-It may also be used to provide an inexpensive solution to disaster recovery and may be bundled to provide several Internet services, such as cloud hosting, colocation, email services, DNS, data archives & replication, audio and video streaming.
+WorldDirector has evolved to a modular product and is offered as service (PaaS, IaaS), optionally with open source or custom applications (SaaS).
+It also includes content acceleration by HTTP compression, anti-virus, anti-malware, anti-trojans, anti-worm, anti-cryptolockers filters and DDOS (Distributed Denial Of Service) protection, local and global load balancing, intrinsic disaster recovery by active and passive data duplication across several data-centres.
+In fact, WorldDIrector may also be used to provide an effective and inexpensive solution to disaster recovery and can be bundled to provide cloud services, such as hosting, colocation, email services, DNS, data archives, backups, audio and video streaming.

 In 2003 the European IST prize selected WorldDirector as a “European IST Prize Nominee”.
 The European IST Prize was the most distinguished award for innovative European IT products.
 Selection criteria for the prize included: technical excellence, innovative content, potential market impact, capacity to generate employment, contribution to the acceptance and understanding of IST in society, and likely social impact.

-From the product perspective, the WorldDirector technology ensures that Internet connectivity is the most efficient and reliable on the market, at the best cost of ownership.
-Any site or Internet application can be enabled by WorldDirector.
-All what is needed is that one of our Linux devices containing WorldDirector hardware and software is placed close to the customer’s server and/or at the ISP’s Web farm.
-WorldDirector does not require any ‘extra’ software to be installed on the Client software or at the or client server side.
+From the product perspective, WorldDirector ensures that Internet connectivity is the most efficient and reliable on the market, at the best cost of ownership.
+WorldDirector can enable any site or Internet application.
+All that is needed is that one of our Linux devices containing WorldDirector hardware and software is placed close to the customer’s server and/or at the ISP’s Web farm.
+WorldDirector does not require any ‘extra’ software installed on the Client software or at the or client server side.
 There is no ‘Plug-in’ of any kind at either server or client end, nor any modification to the server application needed.

 Which innovative features does WorldDirector provide?

-In 2015, WorldDirector has been re-developed into a modular product, and includes the following features:
+In 2015, WorldDirector was re-developed into a modular product, and includes the following features:

-- Multimedia streaming (audio & video) enabler from multiple locations, to bring multimedia content close to the edge of the Internet, and to the end user;
+- Multimedia streaming (audio & video) enabler from multiple locations, to bring multimedia content close to the edge of the Internet, a

 - Static and dynamic web server accelerator: adds scalability at a very low cost to any web portal or application.
 Offers more than 40 times increase in performance for dynamic portals, with more than 200 concurrent accesses.

-- Protection to Internet Worms & DDOS, by filtering undesired requests to the origin server, as well protecting cross–site scripting vulnerability and upload of malware to origin servers.
+- Protection to Internet Worms & DDOS, by filtering undesired requests to the origin server and protecting cross–site scripting vulnerability and upload of malware to origin servers.
 This may be especially useful to avoid situations of network congestion and breakdowns such as those created by the internet worms, most types of attacks and similar;

-- Automatic configuration and de-configuration of each WorldDirector node when servers are down, and when they are up again.
+- Automatic configuration and de-configuration of each WorldDirector node when servers are down and up again.
 Any server can be brought down for maintenance when needed, or any network segment can fail without disrupting service until at least one WorldDirector node is reachable.
-This mechanism is absolutely transparent to end user, application and administrators, and does NOT depend on any master/slave, and has NO central point of failure characteristics like similar cloud and CDN implementations.
-It also introduces no latency at all, compared to other master/slave or star centered solutions.
+This mechanism is absolutely transparent to end-user, application, and administrators.
+It does NOT depend on any master/slave and has NO central point of failure characteristics like similar cloud and CDN implementations.
+It also introduces no latency at all, compared to other masters/slave or star centred solutions.

 - Distributed email service: WorldDirector is also very effectively used to provide a redundant, globally distributed corporate email service (based on multiple geographically distributed SMTP & MX servers), with DDOS, antivirus and spam protection that can sustain high traffic peaks and multiple server downtime with uninterrupted service.